 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company has suffered recurring losses from operations and has a negative working capital of \$1,096,991 and accumulated deficit of \$21,860,347 as of December 31, 2023.
-These factors raise substantial doubt about its ability to continue as a going concern.
+As discussed in Note 2 to the financial statements, the Company has suffered recurring operating losses and has an accumulated deficit of \$ 22,027,484 and \$ 21,860,347 as of December 31, 2024, and 2023 respectively and working capital deficit of \$1,296,277 and \$1,096,991 as of December 31, 2024 and 2023.
+These conditions raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.